pepipost/pepipost-laravel-driver/README.md

    and include your email content

-include following function sendMail in TestController to send viewname.name as content of email
+include following function sendMail in TestController to send viewname.name as content of email and initialize $data to use it on view page

 ```php
 function sendMail(){